realAhmedAnwer/sello/README.md

 # Sello

-## Scope 🌐
+## Scope

 Sello is a modern e-commerce web application built with Angular and styled with Tailwind CSS.
-It delivers a smooth shopping experience where users can browse products, explore brands and categories, manage their cart and wishlist, and complete orders through an integrated checkout flow.
+It delivers a smooth shopping experience where users can browse products, explore brands and categories, save favorites to a wishlist, manage their cart, and complete orders through an integrated checkout flow.

-## ✨ Features
+## Features

 ### Authenticated Experience